department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/family-members.md

       title: VetSuccess on Campus
       description: Find out if our counselors can help you transition from military to college life.
     - url: /vocational-rehab-and-employment/eligibility/
-      title: Eligibiliy for Servicemembers and Veterans
+      title: Eligibility for Servicemembers and Veterans
       description: Find out if the Servicemember or Veteran in your family is eligible for VR&E benefits and services.
     - url: /vocational-rehab-and-employment/service-disabled/
       title: VR&E Programs for Servicemembers and Veterans
-      description: Help the Servicemember or Veteran in your family explore VR&E support-and-service tracks for help learning new skills, finding a new job, staring a business, getting educational counseling, or returning to their former job.
+      description: Help the Servicemember or Veteran in your family explore VR&E support-and-services tracks for help learning new skills, finding a new job, starting a business, getting educational counseling, or returning to their former job.
     - url: /vocational-rehab-and-employment/apply-vre/
       title: Application Process for Servicemembers and Veterans
       description: Help the Servicemember or Veteran in your family learn how to apply for VR&amp;E benefits and services.